mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 ### <a id="a_xmr">Monero (XMR)</a>

-MMGen’s Monero support includes automated wallet creation/syncing and transaction creation/relaying via the `mmgen-xmrwallet` command.
+MMGen’s Monero support includes automated wallet creation/syncing and transacting via the [`mmgen-xmrwallet`][mx] command.
 Make sure that [Monerod][M] is installed and running and that `monero-wallet-rpc` is located in your executable path.

-*NOTE: by storing the Monero blockchain on a removable drive and installing Monerod on both your online and offline machines, it’s possible to perform wallet and transaction creation operations offline and thus avoid exposing private data on your online machine.*
+*The following instructions are applicable for a hot wallet setup.
+To learn how to cold sign transactions using MMGen’s autosign feature, first familiarize yourself with the basic concepts here and then consult the OFFLINE AUTOSIGNING tutorial on the [`mmgen-xmrwallet`][mx] help screen.*

 To generate five Monero key/address pairs from your default wallet, invoke the following, making sure to answer ‘y’ at the Encrypt prompt: